ptstream/QtUPnP/README.md

     It has been tested under Raspbian Stretch with desktop on a Raspberry PI3.

+**Remarks**
-The framework use only QT API, no other system dependent API.
+- The framework use only QT API.

-The folder upnp contains the framework to encapsulate the UPnP protocol.
+- The folder upnp contains the framework to encapsulate the UPnP protocol.
+By default, it is a dll for Windows and a static library for all other systems.
+- The folder googledrive is optional.
+With this plugin, you can play files stored in your googledrive space.
+  You can remove it to build aivctrl.
+If you want to keep this folder, you must enter in a terminal **chmod +x dep.sh** in the folder .../QtUPnP/googledrive.

 *************** chupnp *******************